 If there aren’t any organized flea markets in your area, you still have some options.

 For example, here in Duluth Minnesota people set up an impromptu flea market during the summer months on an empty small lot on the edge of town.
-It’s a n narrow strip of city-owned land where a handful of vendors park their vehicles and sell directly from their trunk or tailgate.
-Some sell homemade craft items, others bring collectables and set up tables to display their goods.
+It’s a narrow strip of city-owned land where a handful of vendors park their vehicles and sell directly from their trunk or tailgate.
+Some sell homemade craft items, others bring collectibles and set up tables to display their goods.

-TIP: As the promoter (or organizer of the flea market), you could collect a fee from other vendors that wish to rent space there as well.
+TIP: As the promoter or organizer of the flea market, you could also collect a fee from other vendors that wish to rent space there as well.

-More About The Flea Market Vendor Business
+More About The Flea Market Business

 - How To Outsell Other Flea Market Vendors

-- A Vendor’s Guide To Flea Markets
+- Flea Market 101: Your Guide To Selling At Flea Markets